-Surf With Amigas has a goal of partnering with local non-profits that work to improve the lives of community members in the places we host retreats.
+Surf With Amigas has a goal of partnering with local non-profits that work to improve the lives of community members in the places we host Surf and Yoga Retreats.
 Finding a trust-worthy non-profit, working on a project that we want to support, is easier in some places than others.

 Surf With Amigas has been able to support the program by buying a quiver of boards for use during our retreats that will be donated to the collective.
 Two different local shapers made boards to allow the Hermanas to open the very first women-owned, women-run surf school and surf shop in Peru.
 How rad is that?!

 If you’ve been on one of our retreats in Southern Costa Rica, you’ll recognize these awesome ladies as the ones who make your delicious meals, greet you with a smile at cocktail hour, and keep your room tidy.
 After watching all our awesome guests with big smiles on their faces after a great surf session, these ladies wanted to try it for themselves.
 We took them down to the beach and did a surf lesson as if they were guests, complete with a pre-session stretch and post-session video analysis.
 They loved it!
 It felt so good to share the stoke of surfing with our entire team.

 Surf With Amigas has been sponsoring the Waves of Hope sea turtle conservation program since 2012.
 We just committed to another year doing our part to give back by supporting the program that buys baby sea turtle eggs from poachers turned conservationists to ensure there will be turtles in the lineup for years to come!